Build Powerful Apps Easily with Kissflow Low-code Platform

 Applications might be written in a variety of programming languages, but unlike web pages, they might require thousands of lines of code to produce even a relatively simple tool.

-A more inclusive change occurred in the early 2000s, when low-code application development overtook long hours of manual coding.
-Low-code platforms lowered the ceiling for coding requirements for non-IT developers to create, customize, and control the entire cycle of application development with little to no dependency on IT services.
+A more inclusive change occurred in the early 2000s, when low-code development platforms overtook long hours of manual coding.
+Low-code apps lowered the ceiling for coding requirements for non-IT developers to create, customize, and control the entire cycle of application development with little to no dependency on IT services.

 How Does Low-Code Development Compare with RAD and aPaaS?